Easy To Make Patriotic Tablescape: Simple DIY Ideas

-Today I’m joining a group of talented friends for a Patriotic Tablescape Blog Hop hosted by Kristin at White Arrows Home.
+Today, I’m joining a group of talented friends for a Patriotic Tablescape Blog Hop hosted by Kristin at White Arrows Home.
 Be sure to link to their inspiring tables at the end of this post.

-The Made Easy Tablescape Setting
+The Easy To Make Tablescape Setting

 How the Made Easy Patriotic Tablescape Began